-Dairy Free Pumpkin Oat Muffins are an easy breakfast, dessert, or snack the whole family will enjoy!
+Healthy Pumpkin Oat Muffins are an easy breakfast, dessert, or snack the whole family will enjoy!
 No all purpose flour.
-And they’re sweetened with honey!
+And they’re sweetened with honey or maple syrup!

 My Chocolate Chip Banana Oat Muffins are one of my most loved recipes, both on this website and in my home.
 My kids gobble them right up!
 I’ve been wanting to do a pumpkin version for a while now and today is the day I get to share it with you!

-Oats, almond milk (you can use cow’s milk if you’re not dairy-free), honey, canned pumpkin, and a few other ingredients go into the blender.
+Oats, milk (you can use cow’s milk or almond milk), honey or maple syrup, canned pumpkin, and a few other ingredients go into the blender.
+Fold the chocolate chips into the batter.
 Then pour into your muffin tin and bake!
 Super simple.

 How are oat muffins different from muffins made with all purpose flour?